Scott & White Medical Center – Temple offers robot-assisted surgery to bring patients the latest in minimally invasive surgery techniques.

 - Provides superior live 3-D visualization and magnification of the surgical area, plus greatly enhanced precision, dexterity and control

 - Features exclusive fluorescence imaging technology, which gives your surgeon a significant additional level of surgical control and safety.
-A temporary green dye is administered in the blood system and then, during surgery, the da Vinci camera’s near-infrared light is used to illuminate the dye as it moves through tissue and blood vessels in the surgical area.
+A temporary green dye is administered in the blood system and then, during surgery, the camera’s near-infrared light is used to illuminate the dye as it moves through tissue and blood vessels in the surgical area.
 The surgeon can use the added illumination to more precisely position clamps and the robotic instruments during surgery.